-Group Health Research Institute's mission is to improve health and health care for everyone through leading-edge research, innovation, and dissemination.
+Mission: “To improve health and health care for everyone through leading-edge research, innovation, and dissemination.”

-The faculty includes about 60 health scientists, including physicians, epidemiologists, biostatisticians, psychologists, economists, and health services researchers.
+Faculty and staff: About 60 health scientists—including physicians, epidemiologists, biostatisticians, psychologists, economists, and health services researchers.
 Most faculty members have a joint appointment at the University of Washington.
-GHRI also employs more than 250 other staff members.
-Interdisciplinary scientific teams conduct studies in a variety of research areas.
-Located in Seattle, the Institute includes a 5,500-square-foot, state-of-the-art research clinic.
+GHRI also employs about 300 other staff members.

-GHRI belongs to several national research consortia, including the HMO Research Network, the Cancer Research Network, and the Breast Cancer Surveillance Consortium.
-GHRI hosts one of the nation's eight federally funded Vaccine and Treatment Evaluation Units.
+Networks: GHRI belongs to several national consortia, including the HMO Research Network, which has data on about 12 million lives.
+Others include the Cancer Research Network, and the Breast Cancer Surveillance Consortium.
+GHRI also hosts one of eight federally funded Vaccine and Treatment Evaluation Units.

-The MacColl Center for Health Care Innovation and the Center for Community Health and Evaluation are within GHRI.
-Researchers from Group Health's Department of Preventive Care are also members of the GHRI faculty.
+Centers: The MacColl Center for Healthcare Innovation and the Center for Community Health and Evaluation are part of GHRI.
+Physician/researchers from Group Health's Department of Preventive Care are also members of the GHRI faculty.

 Productivity: In 2012, GHRI managed a total of 348 active grants and published 332 articles in peer-reviewed medical journals.